ConradMearns/without-objective/2025-03-25-Without-Objective.md

 Most gardens are grown to flower, or to produce fruit.
 Most trees which are grown, are grown to harvest.

 The biggest distinction is that as my collections of plants grows - from a table of saplings to acres of farmland, the amount of work I must commit to grows extremely slowly.
-Before modern equipment, it was said that a single person could tend a hecatre of farmland per year.
+Before modern equipment, it was said that a single person could tend a hectare of farmland per year.
 Now - a single farmhand with the help of combines, tractors, pesticides, and even weed-eating robots can tend to huge farms.

 Each note however - requires certain dedicated amounts of energy for it to progress to each new stage of it's useful life.